Titanica: Reception

 The film holds a 60% approval rating on Rotten Tomatoes based on 5 reviews.
 Roger Ebert gave the film 3½ stars out of 4, stating the footage "achieve[d] a remarkable intimacy" with the Titanics wreck, though also stating he would have liked to see more footage of the Titanic and less of the expedition crew.
 Margaret McGurk from The Cincinnati Enquirer gave a positive review in 2000, particularly praising the detail and size of the footage, stating it was "an instance when the oversized Imax film format truly lives up to its potential."
 Edward Johnson-Ott from NUVO spoke favourably of both the footage of the wreck and the crew, stating the crew added "welcome humor while maintaining the dignity such an excursion demands."

-Eva Hart, who had expressed concern about looting of the Titanics wreck, commended the IMAX film, stating "The IMAX Titanic expedition weren't going down to plunder it.
+Eva Hart, who had expressed concern about looting of the Titanic's wreck, commended the IMAX film, stating "The IMAX Titanic expedition weren't going down to plunder it.
 I think it's splendid."

+Watching Titanica gave James Cameron the idea for incorporating Mir submersibles in his 1997 film Titanic.
+He contacted the same submersible crew that worked on Titanica after viewing the documentary and they agreed be part of his upcoming film.